Nice3point/RevitToolkit/Readme.md

 ### External DB application

-The ExternalDBApplication class contains an implementation for IExternalDBApplication.
+The **ExternalDBApplication** class contains an implementation for `IExternalDBApplication`.

-ExternalDBApplication contains the logic for resolving dependencies.
+**ExternalDBApplication** contains the logic for resolving dependencies.
 Now you may not encounter a FileNotFoundException.
 Dependencies are searched in the plugin folder.

 ```c#
 public class Application : ExternalDBApplication